 Most generic standard ATX power supply units can be installed, with either a 24-pin or 20+4-pin main motherboard power connector and EPS/ATX12V 8/4-pin connector, with or without the on/off switch.You should be able to buy a compatible power supply from either a local or online computer store.Note: A power supply with four SATA power connectors, is needed.

-The procedure for replacing the power supply, is HERE
+The procedure for replacing the power supply, is HERE <ADMIN NOTE: Broken link has been removed from this post by Dell>

 The only minor problem you might have, the retail power supply wiring harness is longer and has more connectors than the Dell OEM unit, is finding the space to put the cables in, to avoid this, you could use a modular power supply.